Aliases for IGKC Gene

 GeneCards Summary for IGKC Gene

 IGKC (Immunoglobulin Kappa Constant) is a Protein Coding gene.
-Diseases associated with IGKC include Kappa Light Chain Deficiency and B Cell Prolymphocytic Leukemia.
-Among its related pathways are Development Angiotensin activation of ERK and Immune response Fc epsilon RI pathway.
-GO annotations related to this gene include antigen binding.
+Diseases associated with IGKC include Immunoglobulin Kappa Light Chain Deficiency and Plasma Cell Tumor.
+Among its related pathways are Immune response Lectin induced complement pathway and Immune response NFAT in immune response.
+Gene Ontology (GO) annotations related to this gene include antigen binding.
 An important paralog of this gene is IGLC3.